mendix/docs/content/en/docs/refguide9/general/workflow-beta-migration.md

 ## 2 Changes to the System Module Domain Model {#system-module}

-### 2.1 Changes in Mendix Versions 9.6-9.9
+### 2.1 Changes in Mendix 9.6–9.9

-The following is changed in the domain model of the System Module in **Mendix version 9.6, 9.7, 9.8, and 9.9**:
+The following is changed in the domain model of the System module in Mendix 9.6, 9.7, 9.8, and 9.9:

 1. The **WorkflowSystemTask**, and **WorkflowVersion** entities have been removed and are now handled in the background by the runtime.
 2. The **WorkflowTaskInstance** entity has been merged into the **WorkflowUserTask** entity.